scrasmussen/IAP_cas-esm2_collab/README.md

     -din_loc_root_csmdata path/to/inputdata

-Need to give that configure the correct permissions to run
+User might need to give ./configure the correct permissions to run
 $ chmod +x [base directory]/models/atm/cam/bld/configure
 $ cd FAMIPC5_FD14
 $ ./configure -case

 NOTE: On Derecho the NetCDF C and Fortran builds are in different locations.
    1. File scripts/ccsm_utils/Machines/Macros.derecho was changed to handle NetCDF environment variables when C and Fortran installs are in different locations